LAZARSKI UNIVERSITY LIBRARY REGULATIONS

 - Before entering the Library, Readers should leave their overcoats and umbrellas in the cloakroom.
 It is forbidden to bring food and drinks to the Library, except for bottled water.

-- Having entered the Library, for the time of staying in it, a Reader immediately registers by inserting the library card to the reading device at the Reading Room Desk .
+- Having entered the Library, for the time of staying in it, a Reader immediately registers by inserting the library card to the reading device at the Reading Room Desk.
+Another option is to immediately give library card to the Library employee for verification.

-- The catalogue of the Library specifies each volume’s location in the Library collections and – in case of material that can be borrowed – the deadline for its return.
+- The catalogue of the Library specifies each volume's location in the Library collection and - in case of material that can be borrowed - the deadline of rits return.

-- Users from outside Lazarski University, including course participants mentioned below, point 12, can borrow material against a deposit.
+- Users from outside of the University, including course participants mentioned below, point 12, can borrow material against a deposit.
 The amount to be paid is specified in the fee list announced by the Library Director annually as an annex to the present Regulations.
 Such users have also the right of on-site access to the database that Lazarski University has been licensed to use, unless the license conditions are different.
-The deposit needs not be paid by Readers who have a valid library card from the Warsaw Public Library at Mokotów borough.
+The deposit needs not be paid by Readers who have a valid library card from the Warsaw Public Library at Mokotów borough or members of the graduate club of the University.

 - When applying for a library card, activation of the Library lending account, or for a database password, it is necessary to show a valid student ID to your librarian, or – in case of Lazarski employees – a valid ID, passport or an employee’s ID, and fill in a sign-in form containing the Reader’s personal data necessary to identify their organizational unit, their telephone number and email address, and pledge to comply with the Regulations of Lazarski University Library.

-- When applying for a library card, the applicant accepts the rules of processing personal data determined in the Statute of Lazarski University, § 53 point 7.
+- With the application for a library card, the applicat accepts the applicable rules of personal data pocessing.

-- An activated electronic library card or student’s ID cannot be lent to anybody.
-The use or an attempt to use an electronic library card by an unauthorized person results in deprivation of that person and the owner of that card of the right to use the Library, except for point 18.
+- The library card or student ID activated by the Circulation Desk may not be transferred to other persons.
+The use or attempt to use a library card by an unathorised person deprives that person and the owner of the library card of the right to use the library, subject to point 19 of this chapter.

 DETAILED RULES OF BORROWING BOOKS

-- The basic number of books that can be borrowed at a time is maximum three volumes for a period of up to 30 days.
+- In accordance with the Chpater III point 5, the basic number of books that can be borrowed at a time is maximum three volumes for a period of up to 30 days.

 - Lazarski University faculty members are entitled to borrow 20 volumes for a period of 90 days and to request books from the Reading Room collection to be reserved for their work in the Reading Room the following day.
 The Rector can decide to increase the number of volumes for a faculty member who works on an urgent research task or contributes substantially to Lazarski University position.
 In justified cases it is possible to borrow books from the Reading Room collection for a short period.
 The book should be returned straight after it has been used, in time agreed with a librarian on the same day when it was borrowed.